Different Ways to Split Bills (50 50, by Usage, by Income)

 Hybrid Approaches

-Many successful groups use different splitting methods for different types of expenses.
+In real life, one method rarely fits every expense.
 This hybrid approach maximizes fairness by matching the method to the expense type.

 🏠 Roommate Example: